facebook/react/packages/react-reconciler/README.md

 This method happens **in the render phase**.
 It can mutate `instance`, but it must not modify any other nodes.
 It's called while the tree is still being built up and not connected to the actual tree on the screen.

 There is a second purpose to this method.
 It lets you specify whether there is some work that needs to happen when the node is connected to the tree on the screen.
 If you return `true`, the instance will receive a `commitMount` call later.
 See its documentation below.

-If you're not sure you need this, return `false`.
+If you don't want to do anything here, you should return `false`.

 #### `prepareUpdate(instance, type, oldProps, newProps, rootContainer, hostContext)`